evonjeri/We-Rate-Dogs/README.md

 Encountered a challenge wile trying to access the twitter data therefore I opted to use the tweet json file that was already provided by Udacity.
 I proceeded to read the tweet json txt file line by line into a pandas DataFrame with tweet ID, retweet count and favorite count.

 ### Accessing Data
 There are two type of assessing data which I used.
 Visual assessment and the programmatic assessment.
-Each piece I gathered, I displayed on my jupyter notebook for visual assessment and at first glance all I could some columns with missing values.
+Each piece I gathered, I displayed on my jupyter notebook for visual assessment and at first glance some columns with missing values.
 I also opened the twitter archived enhanced csv file on excel worksheet and I noticed the many 'none' values on the doggo, floofer, pupper and puppo which are the dog stages.

 With the programmatic assessment I used some pandas functions and methods to access the data.
 Some of these fuctions are .head() to access first 5 rows, .info() to get basic information, and .describe() to get statistical infomation.
 After all the accessment I documented the major issues I found on the datasets.
 Then proceeded to cleaning.